 Project collaboration tools usually include a shared calendar, to-do lists, message boards and a file repository.
 Your intranet should link to your project collaboration tool and include suggestions on how to use it effectively.
 Advanced integration could include a personalized to-do list on the intranet home page.

 Goal: Ongoing sharing, learning and connecting with teammates

 Offline equivalent: Team off-sites, workshops, conferences

 Mass collaboration solutions make it easy to create, share, and find content.
 They include wikis, blogs, and social bookmarking.
 The best ones leverage the network effect to aggregate individual contributions in ways that create value for the entire organization.
 Your intranet shouldn’t be integrated with a mass collaboration solution.
 It should be a mass collaboration solution.

-The intranet team should pursue ownership of all types of online collaboration and integrate them into a single portal.
+The intranet team should pursue ownership of all types of collaboration and integrate them into a single intranet portal.
 The future for intranets is mass collaboration.